~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 ⬖ Coconut oil makes the taste softer and smoother.

 Cacao helps your body uptake these as a natural carrier and increases blood circulation.
-If pure cacao is too intense for you, add honey, maple, agave or cane sugar to sweeten it.